Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 Apply Now

-The education loan subsidy SBI removes the burden of interest for low-income students during their study period, helping them focus on learninG, not repayment.
+The education loan subsidy SBI removes the burden of interest for low-income students during their study period, helping them focus on learning, not repayment.
 Every year, SBI disburses over ₹10,860 crore in education loans, supporting more than 1.26 lakh students, with 41% of them being female.

 Key Takeaways